rubenFreitas1/ISEP-LAPR5-2025-2026/docs/sprintA/us2.2.1/readme.md

 **Forum Insight:**

-* Still no questions related to this user story on forum.
+* No clarifications worth mention from the forum.

 ## 3. Analysis